Last updated: December 2022

 Whether the TCPA or the PA applies, you are also likely to come across references to the Localism Act (2011), which amended both.

-The Climate Change Act (2008) is also very relevant, as all planning policy and considerations must take into account the legally binding targets to reduce greenhouse gas emissions laid out in Section 1 of the Act (recently amended to reduce all greenhouse gas emissions to net zero by 2050).
+The Climate Change Act (2008) is also very relevant, as all planning policy and considerations must take into account the legally binding targets to reduce greenhouse gas emissions laid out in Section 1 of the Act.

-For a full list of planning-related legislation, click here.
+For a list of planning-related legislation, click here.

 Please note that Scotland, Northern Ireland and Wales each have their own town and country planning systems.
 This guide is based on the systems and processes that apply in England, and while there are many similarities with other parts of the UK, some elements may vary.
 If you are looking for information on the planning system in Scotland, Northern Ireland or Wales, please click on the links below: